InboxDollars Review: Here’s How Much I Earned in 24 Hours on the Site

 - Set up a separate email address: To keep your main inbox totally clean, create special email address just for survey sites.
 You can create a free email account through Gmail.
 Just don’t forget to check it, so you can get paid for your PaidEmails!

 - Perks for Gold Members: Once you receive your first payment, you automatically become a Gold Member, with perks such as faster payouts.

 - Follow InboxDollars: Keep an eye on InboxDollars’ social media channels.
 There, the company posts WinIt codes.
 Copy and paste codes into the WinIt box on your dashboard to win sweepstakes entries, a cash prize or a contest entry.

 We know online surveys and cash-back sites won’t help you quit your day job — or even amount to a worthy side hustle.
 But they let you get paid for mindlessly scrolling through your phone!

 If you’re already doing that (and we know you are), you might as well earn some extra cash… right?

 If you want to give the site a try, sign up for that $5 bonus here.

-Carson Kohler ([email protected]) is a staff writer at The Penny Hoarder.
-After work, she plans to go home and learn how to make cupcakes… while earning a few cents.
+Carson Kohler is a former staff writer at The Penny Hoarder.